 Mathematics Education (MTHE)

 Mathematical development of arithmetic and problem solving as those subjects are currently taught in elementary schools.
 Three lectures and one 1-hour lab per week.
-Typically Offered: Fall, Spring.
+Typically Offered: Fall and Spring.

 Mathematical development of informal geometry, problem solving, and probability and statistics as those subjects are currently taught in elementary schools.
 Three lectures and one 1-hour lab per week.